alexanderlins/qrcodecreator_swift/README.md

-# qrcodecreator_swift
+# QR Code Creator written in Swift
-QR Code Creator for Swift
+You can generated personalised QR Codes with logo.